 |

-The New Zealand Ice Cream Manufacturers'
+The New Zealand Ice Cream

-Association (Inc.) (NZICMA) represents New Zealand's manufacturing
+Association (Inc.) (NZICA) represents New Zealand's manufacturing

 ice cream industry.